-Before we talk about how the five whys of pragmatic approach can improve civil engineering projects, let’s first have a look at what Pragmatic Approach is.
+Before we talk about how the five whys of the pragmatic approach can improve civil engineering project’s critical thinking, let’s first have a look at what Pragmatic Approach is.

 The pragmatic approach refers to taking decisions on practical reflections rather than theoretical ones.
 A person who opts pragmatic approach manages things practically.
 The emphasis of the Pragmatic approach is on logic or reality.
 A person who considers things from a pragmatic view means that he doesn’t apply abstract terms.
 When it comes to handling problems, a pragmatic person works on those problems in a logical way.
 Also, looking at things rationally rather than emotionally helps in critical thinking.